chaitanyakrishnareddy/HSRP-EIGRP-Lab/README.md

-HSRP-EIGRP-Lab# HSRP + EIGRP Redundancy Lab
+ HSRP - EIGRP Redundancy Lab

 This lab demonstrates Hot Standby Router Protocol (HSRP) with Enhanced Interior Gateway Routing Protocol (EIGRP) for WAN redundancy.
 An ISP router advertises a loopback interface (8.8.8.8) as the simulated Internet.